Who pays the deductible after a car accident?

 Does the auto repair shop collect the deductible after a car accident?

-When you work with a reputable auto body collision repair shop, they will often work directly with your insurance company.
+When you work with a reputable auto body collision repair shop, they will help you understand how your insurance company will most likely handle your claim.

 In some cases, the insurance company will pay the collision repair shop directly for the amount of the parts, labor, and any towing or storage charges that are part of the claim.
 The amount they pay will be the total amount of the claim MINUS any deductible set in your policy.
 If your insurance company does not pay the shop, you will be responsible to pay the entire amount to the shop at the time you pick up your vehicle and work with your insurance company for reimbursement of the covered repairs.